 The college is open to entering into authorization agreements with other institutions where deemed applicable.
 This occurs in situations where the researcher works with a group or another institution that already has IRB approval from another source.
 The researcher would in this instance complete the SUNY Broome Authorization Agreement form available online, attach the official IRB approval letter from the other institution as well as any supporting document used in obtaining the IRB approval.
 The completion of this form signifies that the researcher agrees to abide by all federal regulations and guidelines governing the protection of human subjects.
 The committee is determined to ensure that submitted IRB applications are promptly reviewed so decisions are made timely.

-To apply for SUNY Broome IRB review, please download the IRB application form from the website, complete it and send it to Dr. Kimberly McLain in the Office of Institutional Effectiveness.
+To apply for SUNY Broome IRB review, please download the IRB application form from the website, complete it and send it, along with a copy of your certificate of completion for Human Subject Protection training to Dr. Kimberly McLain in the Office of Institutional Effectiveness.

 Complete the IRB Authorization Agreement form if applicable.
 For further clarification on the IRB process, contact Dr. Kimberly McLain at firstname.lastname@example.org